 The etiology of cancer is multifactorial, with genetic, environmental, medical, and lifestyle factors interacting to produce a given malignancy.
 Knowledge of cancer genetics is rapidly improving our understanding of cancer biology, helping to identify at-risk individuals, furthering the ability to characterize malignancies, establishing treatment tailored to the molecular fingerprint of the disease, and leading to the development of new therapeutic modalities.
 As a consequence, this expanding knowledge base has implications for all aspects of cancer management, including prevention, screening, and treatment.

 Figure 1.
 Genetic architecture of cancer risk.
-This graph depicts the general finding of a low relative risk associated with common, low-penetrance genetic variants, such as single-nucleotide polymorphisms identified in genome-wide association studies, and a higher relative risk associated with rare, high-penetrance genetic variants, such as mutations in the BRCA1/ BRCA2 genes associated with hereditary breast and ovarian cancer and the mismatch repair genes associated with Lynch syndrome.
+This graph depicts the general finding of a low relative risk associated with common, low-penetrance genetic variants, such as single-nucleotide polymorphisms identified in genome-wide association studies, and a higher relative risk associated with rare, high-penetrance genetic variants, such as pathogenic variants in the BRCA1/BRCA2 genes associated with hereditary breast and ovarian cancer and the mismatch repair genes associated with Lynch syndrome.

-Throughout this summary, the term "mutation" will be used to refer to a change in the usual DNA sequence of a particular gene.
-Mutations can have harmful, beneficial, neutral, or uncertain effects on health and may be inherited as autosomal dominant, autosomal recessive, or X-linked traits.
-Mutations that cause serious disability early in life are usually rare because of their adverse effect on life expectancy and reproduction.
-However, if the mutation is autosomal recessive—that is, if the health effect of the mutation is caused only when two copies (one from each parent) of the mutated gene are inherited—mutation carriers (healthy people carrying one copy of the altered gene) may be relatively common in the general population.
-"Common" in this context refers, by convention, to a prevalence of 1% or more.
-Mutations that cause health effects in middle and older age, including several mutations known to cause a predisposition to cancer, may also be relatively common.
+Genetic variants, or changes in the usual DNA sequence of a particular gene, can have harmful, beneficial, neutral, or uncertain effects on health and may be inherited as autosomal dominant, autosomal recessive, or X-linked traits.
+Pathogenic variants that cause serious disability early in life are usually rare because of their adverse effect on life expectancy and reproduction.
+However, if the pathogenic variant is autosomal recessive-that is, if the health effect of the variant is caused only when two copies (one from each parent) of the altered gene are inherited- carriers of the pathogenic variant (healthy people carrying one copy of the altered gene) may be relatively common in the general population.
+Common in this context refers, by convention, to a prevalence of 1% or more.
+Pathogenic variants that cause health effects in middle and older age, including several pathogenic variants known to cause a predisposition to cancer, may also be relatively common.
 Many cancer-predisposing traits are inherited in an autosomal dominant fashion, that is, the cancer susceptibility occurs when only one copy of the altered gene is inherited.
-For autosomal dominant conditions, the term "carrier" is often used in a less formal manner to denote people who have inherited the genetic predisposition conferred by the mutation.
-Refer to individual PDQ summaries focused on the genetics of specific cancers for detailed information on known cancer-susceptibility syndromes.
+For autosomal dominant conditions, the term carrier is often used in a less formal manner to denote people who have inherited the genetic predisposition conferred by the pathogenic variant.
+(Refer to individual PDQ summaries focused on the genetics of specific cancers for detailed information on known cancer-susceptibility syndromes.)

 Increasingly, the public is turning to the Internet for information related both to familial and genetic susceptibility to cancer and to genetic risk assessment and testing.
 Direct-to-consumer marketing of genetic testing for hereditary breast and colon cancer is also taking place in some communities.
 This wider availability of information related to inherited cancer risk may raise concerns among persons previously unaware of the implications inherent in their family histories and may lead some of these individuals to consult their primary care physicians for management advice and recommendations.
 In many instances, the evaluation and advice will be relatively straightforward for physicians with a basic knowledge of familial cancer.
 In a subset of patients, the evaluation may be more complex, calling for referral to genetics professionals for further evaluation and counseling.